Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

 # OpenShift 4.10 installation on GCP using UPI method

-*UPDATE (31st May 2022) : This GitHub Project can also be used as guide for installing almost any 4.10.x version of OpenShift on GCP using the UPI Method.*
+*UPDATE (31st May 2022) : Although this exercise was demonstrated using OpenShift, version 4.10.3, this GitHub Project can also be used as guide for installing almost any 4.10.x version of OpenShift on GCP using the UPI Method.*

 This guide is intended to walk you through a step-by-step procedure of deploying a 5 node (3 Masters & 2 Workers) OCP 4.10 cluster on GCP using the User-Provisioned-Infrastructure (UPI) method.
 It will help you understand what goes into deploying an OpenShift cluster from scratch all the way from setting up the infra components up to the actual OpenShift software installation.